Marana Mrudanga

-Marana Mrudanga is a 1992 Indian Kannada-language political drama film directed by B. Ramamurthy and written by Sainath Thotapalli based on the novel Marana Mrudangam by Yandamoori Veerendranath.
-The film has former Karnataka Chief Minister, Ramakrishna Hegde in a pivotal role.
-The film also stars Malashri, Sunil, Ananth Nag and Thiagarajan.
+Marana Mrudanga is a 1992 Indian Kannada-language political drama film directed by B. Ramamurthy and written by Sainath Thotapalli based on the novel Marana Mrudangam by Yandamuri Veerendranath.
+The film stars Malashri, Sunil, Ananth Nag and Thiagarajan in lead roles.
+The film features former Karnataka Chief Minister, Ramakrishna Hegde in a pivotal role.

 The film's music was composed by Hamsalekha and the audio was launched on the Lahari Music banner.